lwhiteley/AngularLogExtender/README.md

 ###Use Case 4: Use the built in template engine
 Templates can be used to replace string contents with matching propert names of an object.
-Just pass a truthy boolean as the fourth parameter of the `getInstance()` method to activate the template engine.
+Just pass a truthy boolean as the third parameter of the `getInstance()` method to activate the template engine.
 Logs must follow a specific format for this engine to recognize templates.
 These logs will also be coloured once a custom colour is set.
 The following example shows you how.
 #####Eg.